 Where to stream: Disney+

-While only a few characters in this pick are technically “animated,” the beloved Muppets star in this family favorite filled with music you can’t help but sing along to (“One More Sleep ‘Til Christmas,” anyone?).
-Kermit as Bob Cratchit, Miss Piggy as Emily Cratchit, and Animal as Animal star alongside Sir Michael Caine as Scrooge.
+Only a few characters in this movie are technically “animated.”
+The Muppets star in this family favorite filled with music you can’t help but sing along to like “One More Sleep ‘Til Christmas.”
+Kermit plays Bob Cratchit, Miss Piggy is Emily Cratchit, and Animal as Animal all star with Sir Michael Caine as Scrooge.

 The Polar Express (2004)